Anu002-dev/ABC-Employee-Analysis/README.md

 ## 📊 Visualizations

-The project includes visualizations for:
+The project includes the following visualizations:

-- 📌 Employee Distribution Across Teams
+- 📌 Team-wise Employee Distribution
-- 📌 Employee Distribution by Position
+- 📌 Position-wise Employee Distribution
-- 📌 Age Group Distribution
+- 📌 Employee Age Group Distribution
-- 📌 Salary Expenditure by Team
+- 📌 Team-wise Salary Expenditure
-- 📌 Salary Expenditure by Position
+- 📌 Position-wise Salary Expenditure
 - 📌 Correlation Between Age and Salary

 ---

 ## 💡 Key Insights

-- Employees are distributed across multiple teams with no single team dominating the workforce.
+- Employees are fairly distributed across different teams.
 - The majority of employees belong to the **19–25** age group, indicating a relatively young workforce.
 - The **Center (C)** position has the highest total salary expenditure.
-- Salary expenditure varies across different teams and positions.
+- Salary expenditure varies across teams and positions.
-- The correlation coefficient between **Age** and **Salary** is approximately **0.214**, indicating a **weak positive correlation**.
+- The correlation coefficient between **Age** and **Salary** is approximately **0.214**, indicating a **weak positive correlation**, suggesting that age alone is not a strong predictor of salary.

 ---